csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 If not given it is taken from the configured default Otherwise, the internal default "on best effort" is used.

+If a provider's `create_service_document` option is set to true, a `service.json` will be written listing its ROLIE feed documents.
+If it is not set or set to false, then no `service.json` will be written.

+To further dissect CSAF-documents by criteria like document category, languages or values of the branch category within the Product Tree you can set a providers categories value.
+This consists of an array of either literal category values or, by prepending "expr:", JSONPath values.

 #### Example config file
 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=../docs/examples/aggregator.toml) -->
 <!-- The below code snippet is automatically added from ../docs/examples/aggregator.toml -->